 CREATE Officers and Board of Directors

-Dr. Doug Wren, President
+Dr. Doug Wren, Past-President

 Doug Wren is an Educational Measurement and Assessment Specialist with the Virginia Beach City Public Schools Department of Teaching and Learning.
 He also teaches research courses as an Assistant Adjunct Professor in the Department of Educational Foundations and Leadership at Old Dominion University in Norfolk, Virginia.
 Dr. Wren has over 25 years of experience as a classroom teacher and central office administrator in DeKalb County, Georgia and Virginia Beach.
 He completed his Ed.D. at the University of Georgia in 2000.
 His research interests, publications, and presentations focus primarily on topics related to educational measurement, including performance tasks, test anxiety, and assessment literacy for educators.

 Corrie Rebecca Block, Ph.D., received her doctorate from the Department of Educational Policy Studies and Evaluation at the University of Kentucky.
 She holds a Master of Arts in Teaching as well as a Bachelor of Arts in History with a minor in Sociology.
 She is an Associate Professor of Policy Studies, Measurement and Evaluation in the School of Education at Bellarmine University.